nrooney/VacTrack/README.md

 ============

 - Install node.js
+- Setup dependencies by using npm install

+Run:
-- Run by using node server/server.js
+- Run by using npm start